Mooothssi/MovieAwardOntologyMAO/ontogen/README.md

 ### Creating an Individual from an Ontology Class
-An individual must be first `actualized` and `instantiated` before adding any assertions.
+An individual must be first `instantiated` before adding any assertions.
 ```python
 from ontogen import Ontology, OwlClass